ALH477/Safe-Tensor/README.md

-# AI Inference Environment (NixOS)
+# AI Inference Cluster (HydraMesh/DCF Edition)

-This repository provides a comprehensive Nix flake for deploying and running AI inference workloads.
-It supports both **Stable Diffusion** (image generation) and **LLMs** (text generation) using the SafeTensors format and CUDA acceleration.
+This repository provides a production-ready, distributed AI inference environment built on the **DeMoD Communications Framework (DCF)** design principles.
+It utilizes a high-performance, 17-byte binary UDP transport for inter-node communication, achieving the low-latency targets required for real-time applications.

+---

 ## Copyright and License